About the Library

 The Charles Andrew Rush Learning Center / N.E.
 Miles Library is a center for scholarship on campus.
-In support of the educational mission and values of Birmingham-Southern College, the Library is committed to serving the intellectual and creative needs of the college community.
-We strive to provide access to high quality information resources, to educate our patrons, and to provide a space that is conducive to study, research and learning.
+In support of the educational mission and values of Birmingham-Southern College, the library is committed to serving the intellectual and creative needs of the college community.
+We strive to provide access to high quality information resources, to educate our patrons, and to provide a space that is conducive to study, research, and learning.
+Our core vaules include:

-As an integral component of the College's Academic Resource Center (ARC) the Library contains a variety of facilities for individual and group study and research.
-These include study carrels, seminar rooms, an electronic classroom, an auditorium with video and computer projection facilities, a video screening room, and a recently renovated and equipped learning technology center.
+As an integral component of the College's Academic Resource Center (ARC), the library contains a variety of facilities for individual and group study and research.
+These include study carrels, seminar rooms, an electronic classroom, an auditorium with video and copmuter projection facilities, a video screening room, and a recently renovated and equipped learning technology center.

-The Library’s public workstations are loaded with numerous software applications, and wireless access to the Internet is available throughout the building.
-The learning technology center and screening room are equipped with hardware and software to produce and manipulate electronic information.
+The library's public computer workstations are loaded with a number of software applications, and wireless access to the internet is available throughout the building.
+The learning technology center is equipped with hardware and software to produce and manipulate electronic information.

-The collection contains over a quarter million catalogued items that reflect the College's current curriculum.
-A collection of electronic books is available through our subscription to ebooks via EbscoHost.
+The library's collection contains over a quarter-million catalogued items that reflect the College's current curriculum.
+A collection of electronic books is available through our subscription to eBooks via EBSCOhost.

-More than 35,000 periodicals are available in either printed or electronic format.
-These can be found or accessed through the Library’s website under the heading Ejournals.
+More than 35,000 periodicals are available in either print or electronic format.
+These can be found or accessed through the library's website under the heading Ejournals.

-The Library provides access to over 135 databases, covering every discipline.
-Examples include Project Muse, Science Direct, JSTOR, 0xford Music Online, EBSCOhost's Academic Search Premier, LexisNexis Academic, ProQuest Research Library, Gale Virtual Reference Library, Standard & Poor's NetAdvantage, and many others.
+The library provides access to over 135 databases, covering every discipline.
+Examples include Project Muse, Science Direct, JSTOR, Oxford Music Online, EBSCOhost's Academic Search Premier, LexisNexis Academic, ProQuest Research Library, Gale Virtual Reference Library, Standard & Poor's NetAdvantage, and many others.

 Accessing the Library's Collections

-The Library’s online catalog contains the records of all the materials in the Library, including books, government documents, media, and periodicals.
+The library's online catalog contains the records of all the materials in the library, including books, government documents, media, and periodicals.
 It includes excerpts and reviews for some items.
 The catalog allows users to review their accounts, place materials on a waiting list, and renew books.
-The library catalog is available through the Library’s web page at any time.
+The catalog is available through the library's website at any time.

 BSC students, faculty, and staff may check out materials using their BSC ID card.
-Community patrons and BSC alumni may apply for a library card at the circulation desk.
-The Library has borrowing agreements with the major academic libraries in the Birmingham area.
-Students with a valid BSC ID may check out materials from these libraries and from the Birmingham Public Library.
-In addition, students and faculty may request items that are not available in the BSC Library through our Interlibrary Loan service.
+Community patrons and alumni of the College may apply for a library card at the Circulation Desk.
+The library has borrowing agreements with the major academic libraries in the Birmingham area.
+Students with a valid BSC ID card may check out materials from these libraries and the Birmingham Public Library.
+In addition, students and faculty may request items that are not available in the BSC library through our Interlibrary Loan service.

-Library patrons have on-campus access to BSC Library databases in most buildings.
-Dormitory and off-campus access is limited to current BSC students, faculty and staff and requires a valid BSC username and password.
+Library patrons have on-campus access to BSC library databases in most buildings.
+Dormitory and off-campus access in limited to current BSC students, faculty, and staff and requires a valid BSC username and password.

-Librarians are available to assist students and faculty at the Library, or via phone (205-226-4740), chat or email.
-We encourage you to visit the Library often, and to let us know how we may be of service to you.
-Full contact information for the Library is available here.
+Librarians are available to assist students and faulty at the library, or via phone (205-226-4740), chat, or email.
+We encourage you to visit the library often, and to let us know how we may be of service to you.